-This paper analyzes the effect of the fuzzy logic-controlled braking resistor on minimizing shaft torsional oscillations of synchronous generators in case of a large multi-machine power system.
-The time derivative of the total kinetic energy deviation (TKED) of the synchronous generators is used as the input to the fuzzy controller for BR switching [4] in this work.
-However, a communication delay is introduced in online calculation of the time derivative of TKED, which may fatally affect the control system.
-Consequently, the minimizing of shaft torsional oscillations of the generators would be affected.
-So, the communication delay phenomenon associated with the online calculation of the fuzzy controller input should be considered for the actual analysis of shaft oscillations minimization.
+This paper analyzes the effect of the fuzzy logiccontrolled braking resistor on minimizing shaft torsional oscillations of synchronous generators in case of a large multi-machine power system.
+The total kinetic energy deviation (TKED) of the synchronous generators is used as the input to the fuzzy controller for BR switching [2] in this work.
+However, a communication delay is introduced in online calculation of the TKED, which may fatally control system.
+Consequently, minimization of shaft torsional oscillations of the generators would be affected. communication delay phenomenon associated with the online calculation of the fuzzy controller input should be considered for the actual analysis of shaft torsional oscillations minimization.
 In [2-10], such communication delays are not considered.

-The most important and novel feature of this work is that it analyzes the effect of communication delays introduced in online calculation of the input variable of the fuzzy controller for braking resistor switching on the shaft torque oscillations minimization of synchronous generators in a multi-machine power system.
+The most important and novel feature of this work is that it analyzes the effect of communication delays introduced in online calculation of the input variable of the fuzzy controller for braking resistor switching on the shaft torque oscillations minimization of synchronous generators in a multimachine power system.
 Global Positioning System (GPS) [11-12] is proposed for the practical implementation of the calculation of the input of the fuzzy logic controller.
-The effectiveness of the proposed method is demonstrated through simulations carried out by EMTP (Electro-Magnetic Transients Program).
+Furthermore, a prediction function is proposed to reduce the negative effect caused by the communication delay on shaft torque oscillations minimization by the fuzzy controlled braking resistor.